-Well, here’s the bad news: As of this writing, Meta stock is completely down year-to-date, down more than 27% since last April, and the platform is slowly shedding users.
+Well, here’s the Breaking business news: As of this writing, Meta stock is completely down year-to-date, down more than 27% since last April, and the platform is slowly shedding users.
 One of the things you need to convey to potential investors is that you are not quite like Facebook.
 Explain what your platform has to offer young people, the demographic that Facebook is struggling with, and all the market research on which your claim is based.
 Explain why investors aren’t worried about the possibility of a Senate hearing with a whistleblower from your company.
 Expect such questions from venture capitalists.
 Show them how different you are.

 The right timing is the key